14traits/githubClass/README.md

 #git class
+It's to early for
 something something
-a repo for a class on git & github duh duh and some changes for some bs reasons to create a branch differences
+like this class
+on git & github
+because we feel like
+duh duh